|

 By default, AS Club is set up to dispatch email (and SMS) through the

 Austrosoft SMTP server.
-You may wish to utilize another email server for
+You may wish to utilize another email server for email

-email dispatches though, preferably the one your Internet Service Provider (ISP) has
+dispatches though, preferably the one your Internet Service Provider (ISP) has

 allocated to your email account.
-If your club has a website, it will
+If your club has a website, it will often be

-(Telkom SA).
-To assign another SMTP server, you would click the 'Setup Email Service' button on the Email page
+server click the 'Setup Email Service' button on the Email page

 |